 If permission has not been granted and you feel as though your decision cannot be made without viewing the site, look for other ways to get the same information.
 This might include aerial photos or surveys.
-Or, you may request that the applicant submit photographs, slides or video tape, particularly for larger, inaccessible sites.

-Do not allow your decision to be influenced by the applicant's reluctance to allow you on the site.
-Many people are concerned about liability or they simply are determined to protect their privacy.
-There are other ways to gather the information and you should not make a decision until the information is obtained.
+You may also request that the applicant submit photographs, slides or video tape particularly for larger, inaccessible sites.
+This information may be available from community staff or you may ask for it from the applicant.
+There are many ways to gather the necessary information and you should not make a decision until it is obtained.

-2. Do not discuss the proposal with the property owner, neighbors or applicant outside of the meeting.
-The intent of information gathering is to insure that everyone has the same information on which to base a decision.
-This is not TIP: Consider adding a line to your application form that allows the applicant the option to grant permission for the planning commission members to conduct a site visit.
+TIP: Consider adding a line to your application form that allows the applicant the option to grant permission for the members to conduct a site visit.